-Where data collection is to be undertaken overseas, the student should investigate if there are any local ethical requirements and report back to the supervisor(s) and work together to satisfy these.
-Failure to obtain or comply with local ethical requirements may result in disciplinary action for both the supervisors and student.
+Where data collection is to be undertaken overseas, the student must investigate if there are any local ethical requirements and report back to the supervisor(s).
+The student and supervisor(s) must work together to satisfy local ethical requirements.
+A local ethics approval letter is required.
+Failure to obtain or comply with local ethical requirements may result in disciplinary action for both the supervisor(s) and student.

-Ethics Responsibilities of Supervisors and Students
+Responsibilities of Supervisors and Students